 The Stroke Residential Program provides patients with a stroke with intensive rehabilitation in order to return home and to the community.
 The program is housed in the homelike setting of Traurig Residential Center an 8-bed, co-ed facility located on the grounds of Gaylord Hospital.
 Individual and small group therapy is provided to each resident based on his or her needs.
 Patients can be referred from any acute care hospital or Gaylord Hospital.
 Average stay is 44 days and the program can accept patients as young as 14.
 We encourage the patient's family to be as involved as possible.

 The Stroke Residential Program provides intensive rehabilitation for patients with a stroke.
-Residents can referred from any acute care facility.
-And are generally referred by a care manager at the acute care hospital who is responsible for discharge planning.
-We make sure that the patient and family are involved in each step along the way.
+Residents can referred from any acute care facility and are generally referred by a care manager at the acute care hospital who is responsible for discharge planning.
+The Ciarlo family shares why they chose to have their son Thomas come to Traurig House as a transtional step between the hospital and home.
+Thomas spent 8 weeks in Taurig House giving him the opportunity to receive therapy and to practice skills to improve his independence.
+Our staff work closely with the patient and family each step along the way.

 How can I determine if I am eligible for the Stroke Residential Program?

 To be considered for the Stroke Residential Program, you should …